yundom/edison_android_exercise/README.md

 ## Issues
 It works, but does not satisfy some requirements.

 Please implement TODOs!

-(If you have time, please also try to do Optional.)
+If you have time after finishing TODOs, please check & try [Optional](#optional).

 ### TODO
 - Access data via `Data layer`